 FACT: Mathematicians conduct research in fundamental mathematics or in application of mathematical techniques to science, management, and other fields and solve problems in their field using mathematical methods (O'Net)[ii].

 Usually, students from other disciplines who need to understand and use math in their careers (e.g. finance, insurance, engineering) find certificate programs useful and shorter in term than a graduate degree.
 Applied mathematics can be used in different professional specialties

 Applied statistics graduate certificate programs are intended for individuals who wish to enhance or begin studies in applied statistics.
-Students typically learn about the collection, organization, analysis, interpretation, and presentation of numerical data[iii].

 A graduate certificate may entail 12 credit hours of approved graduate-level coursework, and the credit may be transferable to a master’s degree program; this might depend on the university and whether you stay with that grad school for your master’s degree.

 Types of Math and Statistics Graduate Certificates

 The primary objective of Graduate Certificate in Mathematics and Statistics Programs is to build competency in a specific topic.
 Mathematics encompasses pure and applied mathematics, which is considered ‘mathematical science with specialized knowledge and has considerable overlap with statistics and other decision sciences.’[iv]
 Graduate certificates may be available in:

 While curriculums vary, graduate certificates usually involve learning a set of core subjects as well as a few electives.
 Programs that are geared to educators who are studying in order to add math or statistics as a teaching area may have a different format.

 Actuarial Science Graduate Certificates

 For students preparing for a potential career in actuarial science, statistics, business or economics, a certificate in actuarial science may include course topics such as: